le-michael/setup-mcmaster-vpn-on-linux/README.md

 ### Using Terminal

 Once the installation is complete you can run the vpn binary in the vpn folder.
+Remember to sudo!!

 ```
-./vpn
+sudo ./vpn
 ```

 This will open the anyconnect CLI.
 Run the following command in the CLI to connect to the VPN server.